a4my/my-cheatsheets/mern-complex-app.md

     const express = require('express') // to import Express
     const app = express() // to use Express

+    app.use(express.urlencoded({extended: false}))
+    app.use(express.json())
+    // These 2 lines are mandatory and non-educational.
+They are only there to let Express accept the 2 common ways of receiving data, the traditional HTML form submit and sending over a bit of json data

     app.use(express.static('public')) // to let Express know to use the 'public' folder for extra css app.set('views', 'views') // to set the views (or templates) configuration and point it to our 'views' folder. app.set('view engine', 'ejs') // to tell Express which engine we are using.
 In this app, our templates we'll be ejs files (ie: home-guest.ejs)